Rafael09ED/Arma/scripts/SurvivableCrashes.VR/readme.md

 ### Installation:

-1. Copy the folder "f" and the folder "sounds" to the mission directory
+1. Copy the folder "r0ed_SurvivableCrashes" to the mission directory
-2. Merge the description.ext file to the one in your mission directory
+2. Merge the init.sqf and description.ext files to the ones in your mission directory
 3. If using ACE3, The Medical module's 'Prevent Instant Death' setting must be turned on.

 ### Change Log: